 With the framework, you can actively address the intention of use.
 It forms the basis for balancing the Core, Extend and Jump.
 This way, you can significantly optimise the user experience and serve different behavioural intentions.

 Getting a sense of alignment is the first step.
 Only then do you think about the exact content and its design.
 When people decide on a digital offer, there could be countless intentions behind it.
 However, various studies conclude that the intentions of use can largely be categorised, and they even come to similar results.
 Each of these intention types is associated with a specific type of behaviour.
-From the studies, for our framework.
+From the studies, we derive three major categories for our framework.

 Users pursue a clear goal and tackle a concrete task.
 The solution is already clear to them.
 Thus they can usually state the expected outcome clearly.
 Typically, they proceed in a focused and structured manner.
 They want to reach their goal as quickly and directly as possible, within the scope of their knowledge and skills.
 Users anticipate a clear outcome.
 All that stands in their way are the necessary steps.

 Focus on the Core: If the majority of users follow the Act intention, emphasise the Core.
 By placing it at the centre of the design, you create maximum focus on the task that underlies the interaction.
 The less the user is distracted by informative or inspiring elements, the better they can focus.
 This characteristic can be seen, for example, in interactions that seek to close a sale.